AMD Chipset Vulnerability Leaks Passwords, Patch Available

 AMD's processors have gained a reputation for being more secure than Intel's chips due to far fewer discovered vulnerabilities.
 However, as the smaller player with less overall x86 market share, it has long been opined that AMD's processors simply haven't been subject to as much poking and prodding from researchers.
 Now that AMD has taken a more significant portion of the market and continues to grow it is inevitable that researchers, and nefarious actors, will target the processors more frequently.

-Here's the list of impacted processors, and a guide on how to update your system:
+Your computer will reboot and you should have the updated AMD PSP driver now.

-Affected AMD CPUs
+Affected AMD Processors

 - 2nd Gen AMD Ryzen Mobile Processor with Radeon Graphics